digital-asset/daml-katacoda/canton/installing_canton/7_domain_setup.md

 ```
 create database domain1;
-grant all privileges on database domain to canton;
+grant all privileges on database domain1 to canton;
 ```{{execute T1}}

 Next we set up the environment variables mentioned at the beginning of this guide (in Step 3) for our convenience.